 FY 2012 was the first year that we reported on our carbon emissions, and since this time we have aimed to continue to improve on the way that we gather the necessary information to determine our carbon footprint.

-In FY 2020 we continued to develop the Petra Climate Change Adaptation Strategy (“PCCAS”).
-The PCCAS is an important step into the future as it:
+The Petra Climate Change Adaptation Strategy (“PCCAS”) is an important step into the future as it:

 The strategic framework for Petra’s Climate Change Adaptation consists of 11 steps:

 The climate change scenario analysis for each operation has now been completed.
 The scenarios used are RCP 8.51 and RCP 2.6, which cater for both the worst-case and best-case emissions future.

 Implementation of the PCCAS will span over five years with Phases 1 and 2 completed in FY 2020.
 Phase 3 (completion of operational vulnerability assessments) is now underway and will be followed by Phase 4 (implementation) and Phase 5 (ongoing monitoring) thereafter.

 The Climate Change Vulnerability Assessment of FY 2021 identified 80 potential impacts at an operational and corporate level.
 Of these, none were rated as ‘high’ vulnerabilities but 17 were rated to be of ‘moderate’ significance.
 The top ten vulnerabilities are listed below: